Nullspace-Colombia/AgentGarden/README.md

 ![Cartpole](https://github.com/Nullspace-Colombia/unray-bridge/assets/55969494/801fcc65-ab24-41e2-9d20-6ef4fa186fda)

 In Unreal Engine, go to the maps folder and start the Cartpole map.
-Once it is running, go to your terminal an inside the unray-bridge folder run:
+Once it is running, go to your terminal an inside the PythonFiles folder run:

 ```terminal
 python Cartpole.py